-It is a rapid and intense onset of withdrawal symptoms initiated by a medication.
+It is a rapid and intense onset of withdrawal symptoms initiated by medication as part of addiction treatment.
 In the case of Buprenorphine, because it has a higher binding strength at the opioid receptor, it competes for the receptor, “kicks off” and replaces existing opioids.
 If a significant amount of opioids are expelled from the receptors and replaced, the opioid physically dependent patient will feel the rapid loss of the opioid effect, initiating withdrawal symptoms.
-More precisely, precipitated withdrawal can occur when an antagonist (or partial agonist, such as Buprenorphine) is administered to a patient who is physically dependent on full agonist opioids.
-Due to the high affinity but low intrinsic activity of Buprenorphine at the µ-receptor, the partial agonist displaces full agonist opioids from the µ-receptors, but activates the receptor to a lesser degree than full agonists which results in a net decrease in agonist effect, thereby precipitating withdrawal.1
+More precisely, precipitated withdrawal can occur when an antagonist (or partial agonist, such as Buprenorphine) is administered to a patient with a physical dependence on full agonist opioids.
+Due to the high affinity but low intrinsic activity of Buprenorphine at the µ-receptor, the partial agonist displaces full agonist opioids from the µ-receptors, but activates the receptor to a lesser degree than full agonists which results in a net decrease in opioid agonist effect, thereby precipitating withdrawal.1

 A common misconception is that the naloxone in the buprenorphine/naloxone combination medication initiates precipitated withdrawal.
 Naloxone may only initiate withdrawal if injected into a person physically dependent on opioids.
 Taken sublingually, as directed, naloxone is clinically insignificant and has virtually no effect.
 (Except in rare cases of an allergic reaction or naloxone hypersensitivity.2)